eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 Sets of skills for autonomous road vehicles:
++ robotics engineering:
+	- Background in multiple of the following: SLAM, mapping, localization, calibration, sensor fusion, tracking, scene understanding, robotic systems.
+	- Experience in multiple of the following: non-linear optimization, 3D geometry, state estimation.
+	- Experience with advanced algorithms, data structures and working with real sensor data.
+	- Experience with Python and developing in the Linux and/or Mac OS environment.
+	- Familiarity with real-time, multi-process and multi-threaded coding.
+	- Strong C++ development skills.
+	- Be an essential part of a team of engineers and scientists developing state-of-the-art estimation algorithms used for a variety of tasks, including calibration, localization and tracking.
 + Familiarity with modern planning approaches including randomized search methods and trajectory optimization
 + skill set:
 	- As a Research Engineer in computer vision/deep learning, you will be developing the “eye” of our vehicles.
 This includes designing, training, and evaluating perception solutions, specifically, large scale image/LIDAR data classification, segmentation, tracking, etc. You will also research and apply state-of-the-art computer vision algorithms into production.